paradisec-archive/digitising_manuscripts/index.md

 ### Cameras
 #### Canon PowerShot G12
 We purchased this Canon camera in 2010 and it is still fully functional in 2021.
 It is a compact digital camera, not a DSLR.
-This camera allows you to capture RAW images without JPEG compression, as well as JPEGs, or both simultaneously.
+The PowerShot allows you to capture RAW images without JPEG compression, as well as JPEGs, or both simultaneously.
 This model does not allow for tethering without some [hacking](https://chdk.fandom.com/wiki/CHDK_1.4.0_User_Manual) of the firmware.
 I have not done this hack; I have developed a very functional workflow for image capture without remote capture.
 Another nice feature of this camera is the articulated LCD screen.
-You can rotate it so that your image is visible from a seated position when the camera lens is pointed downwards.
+You can rotate it so that your image is visible from a seated position when the camera lens is pointed downwards on a desk or table in front of you.

 <p align="center">
   <img width="500" src="images/img-cap-PowerShotG12.JPG">